First things first: What is a CSA, anyway?

 CSA stands for Community-Supported Agriculture, a system where members of a farm buy a share in the year’s harvest.
 This means that if there’s a great season and a bountiful harvest, members get an astonishing amount of fresh-grown produce, and if the harvest is lackluster or a crop is wiped out by blight, they get less.

 In most cases a CSA farm share saves you money on unbelievably fresh and delicious produce while providing steady incomes for farmers.
-Not all CSAs are the same.
+Not all CSAs work the same way.
 Find out what you need to know to pick a CSA that’s right for you.

 What is a CSA and Why Should You Join One?

 In the depths of winter, I find thinking about the coming summer’s bounty of fruits and vegetables helps me survive the extended deep freeze that is the reality of winter in Minnesota.
-The snow and cold starts in early November and lasts all the way till April.
+The snow and cold weather starts by early November and lasts all the way through April.
 We need all the help we can get!

-The beginning of summer in our house is always marked by the first of many CSA pickups at our beloved farm, Open Hands, run by Erin Johnson and Ben Doherty.
-I learned about CSAs from Erin and Ben, who moved from selling at our farmers’ market to this community-supported model of farming many years ago.
+We mark the beginning of summer in our house with the first of many CSA pickups at our beloved farm, Open Hands, run by Erin Johnson and Ben Doherty.
+I learned about CSAs from Erin and Ben, who moved from selling at our farmers’ market to this community-supported model of farming more than a decade ago.

 How a CSA Works

 CSA members give their farmers a fixed amount of money sometime before the season begins, and then get a share of whatever their farmers harvest each week.
 Farms charge varying fees and structure the way members get their vegetables differently; some deliver weekly boxes, while others allow members to come out and choose their own vegetables.

 This is an important feature to note — many people don’t realize that they have a choice in what comes home each week.
 Being able to choose is very important to me, so when sweet peppers come in I can get a ton of those and skip some of the other veggies our family is less wild about.